Wrong Email Address Data Breach Compensation Claims

 - And more advice from the National Cyber Security Center (NCSC)

-- Finally, help from the ICO with spam emails
+- Help from the ICO with spam emails